-Now that the Coronavirus has been declared a global health emergency, many of us have questions about how to protect ourselves from possible exposure?
+Now that the Coronavirus has been declared a global pandemic, many of us have questions about how to protect ourselves from possible exposure?

-Coronaviruses is a large family of viruses that is primarily being spread from person-to-person contact.
-This highly-contagious virus has an incubation period of two weeks, which enables the virus to be spread easily, resulting in mild to severe respiratory illness with fever, cough and difficulty breathing.
+The highly-contagious Covid-19 virus has an incubation period of two weeks, which enables the virus to be spread easily, resulting in mild to severe respiratory illness with fever, cough and difficulty breathing.

-Much is still unknown about how the Coronavirus spreads, including how long the virus can survive on surfaces, air and in water.
-And because animals played a part in the spread of MERS (Middle East respiratory syndrome) and the Sarscoronoavirus, the World Health Organization (WHO) is closely watching to see if animals will play a part in transmitting the Coronavirus, as well.
+To date, there is no indication that Covid-19 spreads through water, but mainly through air and surface contact.
+Because animals played a part in the spread of MERS (Middle East respiratory syndrome) and the SARS (Severe Acute Respiratory Syndrome) coronaviruses, the World Health Organization (WHO) is closely watching to see if animals play a part in transmitting the virus, as well.